wgzgithub/VeTra/README.md

 -2.453315327236579968e+00 -7.753647990937119205e-01
 ```

 2.delta_embedding - a txt file with N cells in rows and 2 velocity coodinates in columns.
-You can run "velocyto"(http://velocyto.org/) to get delta_embedding .
+Users can run "velocyto"(http://velocyto.org/) to get delta_embedding .
 #### example
 ```
 -1.662885950152473424e-02 -1.019793607352199594e-01